cavoirom/nxv/web/content/blog/2021/openbsd-vpn/index.md

 - `from dynamic to any`: traffic from VPN IP to any host will match with this configuration.
-- `from any to dynamic`: traffic from any host reponse to VPN IP will match with this configuration.
+- `from any to dynamic`: traffic from any host response to VPN IP will match with this configuration.
 - `peer any`: the peer (client) can connect to Gateway from any IP address.
 - `srcid vpn.example.com`: will tell iked to use the certificate / private key